 While volunteering, you are constantly interacting with other volunteers.
 This will help you develop a strong support system and combat depression and loneliness.
 Reduce your stress and anxiety by working with children and animals because they can instantly elevate your mood.

 Whenever you find yourself stuck with nothing meaningful to look forward to, think about why you are volunteering.
 This will help you find your purpose in life.
+And volunteering can make you feel good knowing that you are helping others and showing that you care about your new community in Canada.

 3. Volunteer as a Family Activity